ARTICHOKE

 Small round solid heads.
 Good early variety.

 Very winter hardy.
 Green, slightly flattened heads have red and burgundy markings.
-Tasty.
+Fine tasting.
 Ornamental.

 Savoy Ace – 80 days.